pcastelan/study-data-structures/README.md

 # study-data-structures
-Refreshing data structures knowledge by implementing then in JavaScript
+Refreshing data structures knowledge by implementing them in JavaScript